How to reduce your added sugar

 Many foods that we eat daily contain extra sugars, and we don’t even realize it.
 Learning how to properly identify sugars on food labels is key for identifying which foods to avoid when you want to reduce your sugar intake.

-Ingredient lists don’t always include ‘sugar’.
+Ingredient lists don’t always include the word ‘sugar’ explicitly.
 Instead, they might list glucose, sucrose, fructose, high fructose corn syrup, or agave nectar.
-If one of these ingredients is towards the start of the ingredients list, consider looking for an alternative.
+If one of these ingredients appears at the top of the list, consider looking for an alternative.

 Review your drinks